 By Jim Power

 However, investors need to be careful not to confuse an ‘old wives tale’ with sensible investment advice.
-Different markets behave differently and events in individual markets tend to drive the performance of those markets, rather than some dubious rule of thumb.
+Different markets behave differently.
+Events in individual markets tend to drive the performance of those markets, rather than some dubious rule of thumb.

 Over the 10-year period, 2008 to 2017, the US Dow Jones Industrial Average fell on four years in the period between the end of May and the end of August.
 In 2008, it fell by 8%, by 8.2% in 2011, by 1.8% in 2013 and by 8.4% in 2015.
-In the case of the UK FTSE 100 in contrast, the UK market declined 7 times between the end of May and the end of August.
-In the case of the German DAX, declines were recorded in 6 of the years.
+UK FTSE 100 in contrast, saw the UK market declined 7 times between the end of May and the end of August.
+The German DAX, saw declines recorded in 6 of the years.
 Interestingly, all three markets fell together in 4 of the years.